tylertitsworth/ai-cluster/README.md

 After following the basic instructions to install [MetalLB](https://docs.turingpi.com/docs/turing-pi2-kubernetes-network-configuration#metallb) I added an address pool for `192.168.1.80-192.168.1.90` and then reserved all of those spaces on my router along with the turing nodes.

-Now whenever we have an application that we want to make available on the private network, we can set our service type to `LoadBalancer` and it'll automatically get an IP from that range.
+Now whenever I have an application that I want to make available on the private network, I can set our service type to `LoadBalancer` and it'll automatically get an IP from that range.
 Additionally, storage is handled by Longhorn, which I intially added and then removed later in favor of managing with ArgoCD.
 The same is true for Traefik.

 ### Tailscale